umbersar/sites_viz/Design Document.md

 src/
 ui.R
 server.R
+README.md
 ```

-At the root level, we have two folders and two R scripts.
+At the root level, we have two folders, two R scripts, and the `README` markdown file.
 Our web dashboard, a Shiny application, simply consists of these two R scirpts.
 As the names suggest, `ui.R` defines the ui layout of the dashboard, and `server.R` defines the "server side" logic of the web dashboard.
 More on this later.

 As for the two folders, the `data/` folder stores all the datasets in `.csv` format and the `src/` folder is used to store all the R scripts that `ui.R` and `server.R` use and reply on.